 Recipes Should Be Guides, Not Instruction Manuals

 Unless precise measurements are essential (such as when making a cake), I never follow recipes to the letter.
 Why?
 Because doling out precise measurements is boring.
-It’s much more fun to pour, sprinkle and drop as you see fit.
+It’s much more fun to pour, sprinkle, and spoon as you see fit.

 But don’t just stop with freestyling measurements.
-Don’t be afraid to add and remove ingredients to match your tastes.
+Feel free to add and remove ingredients to match your tastes (and what you have in your store cupboard).
 Recipes are there to be shaped and moulded into something that matches your tastes perfectly – not the tastes of whoever dreamt it up.
-After all, he probably “borrowed” the recipe from somebody else and made some adjustments to suit.
+After all, any ‘original’ recipe you come across isn’t entirely original; it’ll be a modified version of an older recipe.
 You’re just continuing the trend.

 Low Fat / Low Sugar Can Be Seriously Tasty

-It’s amazing just how much depth of flavor you can extract from good quality ingredients.
+It’s amazing just how much depth of flavour you can extract from good quality ingredients.
 For example, consider tinned tomatoes.
-Half a tin will set you back about fifty calories but can serve as the base for a delicious sauce.
-Herbs and spices can add all sorts of flavor and texture to a meal with no noticeable caloric impact.
+Half a tin will set you back about fifty calories, but can serve as the base for a delicious sauce.
+Herbs and spices can add all sorts of flavour and texture to a meal with no noticeable caloric impact.

 Don’t Be Afraid to Innovate

-Carrying on along the same vein, if you don’t have a particular ingredient for a recipe, that does not mean you cannot make the meal.
-Many ingredients can be substituted or left out altogether without the food being ruined.
+Carrying on in the same vein, if you don’t have a particular ingredient for a recipe, that does not mean you cannot make the meal.
+Many ingredients can be substituted or left out altogether without the meal being ruined.

-Take my recipe for lentil and sausage casserole as an example.
-In all its glory, ingredients include tomato puree, garlic, Worcestershire sauce, Tabasco sauce, Sage and Thyme.
+Take my recipe for lentil and sausage casserole as another example.
+In all its glory, ingredients include tomato purée, garlic, Worcestershire sauce, Tabasco sauce, sage, and thyme.
 However, I could leave all of those ingredients out and still have a tasty end product.
-You might even put something else in to give the meal an extra dimension in lieu of missing ingredients – how about a dash of balsamic vinegar?
+You might even put something else in to give the meal an extra dimension in lieu of missing ingredients – how about a dash of balsamic vinegar, for example?

-For instance, did you know that if you chop a carrot and fry it over a low heat in a little butter for about twenty minutes, you’ll get something that practically tastes like candy?
-(Thank you Eat By Date!)
+For instance, did you know that if you chop a carrot and fry it over a low heat in a little butter for about twenty minutes, you’ll get something that practically tastes like sweets?
 Or how about the aforementioned tinned tomatoes – heat them gently on the hob and they will soon thicken and sweeten into a sauce that you can use over pasta, in a casserole, or in a myriad of other situations.

 I’d like to invite you to experiment and try new things.